 Villa d’Este is a sweet escape with sparkling fountains, moss draped grottos, and ponds filled with water lilies.
-The late Renaissance estate is a playground of whimsy, topped with a frescoed villa and laden with sweet scent of honeysuckle.
+The late Renaissance UNESCO site in Europe is a playground of whimsy, topped with a frescoed villa and laden with sweet scent of honeysuckle.

 Villa d’Este was the passion project of a cardinal who failed to become pope, Cardinal Ippolito d’Este.
 Ippolito decided to build a grandiose pleasure palace.
 He wanted a garden villa worthy of “one of the wealthiest ecclesiastics of the sixteenth century.”

-Without a doubt, the Pantheon is the best preserved building from ancient Rome.
+Without a doubt, the Pantheon is the best preserved building from ancient Rome and one of Europe’s best UNESCO sites.
 You’d don’t have to wrinkle your brow or struggle to conceptualize anything, as with many ruins.
 It’s all before you.

 Emperor Vespasian began constructing the Colosseum in 72 AD.
 It was finished by his son Titus in 80 AD.
 Domitian subsequently added the hypogeum, or basement, where staging for the gladiator games took place.
 The hypogeum is only recently excavated and conserved.
-You can read my guide to visiting the hypogeum here.
+Here’s my guide to visiting the hypogeum.